sligodave/sublime_remote_open/README.md

 ## Configuration

 * Open the settings file and configure as needed.

     Packages/User/RemoteOpen.sublime-settings

+To find the *Packages* directory, from the Command Palette, select:

+    Preferences: Browse Packages

 ```
 	{
 		// Whether or not the plugin prints information to the python command